 All submissions must meet the following requirements.

-• The text is 1.5 spacing text; 12-point Calibri font; italics, rather than underlining for emphasis (except with URL addresses).
+The text is 1.5 spacing text; 12-point Aptos font; italics, rather than underlining for emphasis (except with URL addresses).
 All illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-• The text adheres to the terminology recommendations for the journal.
+The text adheres to the terminology recommendations in APA style.
 Should the author wish to use alternative terminology, please consult with the General Editor to discuss the alternatives.